Hightstown High School: Hightstown Marching Rams

 The Marching band competed in the USBands national championships and state championships in Group 3A in 2015 with their field show "España".
 The band placed 2nd out of 23 in the state championships with a score of 93.663 and placed 3rd out of 27 in the national championships with a score of 96.275 beating Hightstown's record and won the Cadets award for Excellence in Creativity and Overall Effect.

 In 2016, the Marching Rams competed in the USBands state championships and national championships, with their field show "Pure Imagination".
 The band won the state championship title, placed 1st out of 22 bands with a score of 93.500 and won the caption for Best Overall Effect.
-In the 2016 Group III A national championships the band placed 4th out of 26 with a score of 94.738.
+In the 2016 Group III A National Championships the band placed 4th out of 26 with a score of 94.738.

+The Marching Rams have been successful at many competitions in recent years both at a regional, state, and national level.
+They placed 3rd at the Group IIA National Championships in November 2022.

 Administration

-The school's principal is Dennis M. Vinson.
-His core administration team includes four assistant principals and the athletic director.
+The school's principal is Dennis M. Vinson Jr. His core administration team includes four assistant principals and the athletic director.